 Ambrose University provides an environment that supports the fair treatment of all members of the campus community.
 All members of the community are entitled to a learning and working environment that is pleasant, professional, spiritually uplifting and free from all forms of harassment, including sexual harassment.

-Sexual Violence Response and Awareness
+Gender-Based and Sexual Violence Response and Awareness

-Ambrose Student Council members are elected and appointed to serve the holistic needs of the student body as part of the Student Life division and, in collaboration with Ambrose University, to represent your interests to the Ambrose administration.
-Ambrose Student Council facilitates student clubs and the health and dental plan on behalf of the undergraduate student body.
+Ambrose Student Council members are elected and appointed to serve the holistic needs of the undergraduate student body as part of the Student Life division and, in collaboration with Ambrose University, to represent your interests to the Ambrose administration.
+Ambrose Student Council facilitates student clubs and the health and dental plan on behalf of the whole student body.